Baja Forecast and Guide Links:

 The El Norte winds in the early morning are fairly steady winds but as the day progresses they sometimes become very gusty or shifty or very weak near shore.
 This is especially true at La Ventana and especially at El Sargento north of La Ventana.
 While Los Barriles typically has steadier winds during a strong El Norte.

-However if the North Pacific High’s NW winds are close to the pacific side, as in this animation, there is a problem.
-As the interior of Baja heats up the NPH’s NW winds are sucked though gaps in the mountains of Baja.
+However, if the North Pacific High’s NW winds are close to the Pacific side, as in this animation, there is a problem.
+As the interior of Baja heats up the NPH’s NW winds are sucked through gaps in the mountains of Baja.
 Looking at the 3PM image you can see this happening.
-This NW flow from the pacific tends to push the El Norte winds further from shore.
-This NW winds is turbulent so the El Norte winds seem gusty and shifty as the 2 winds interact.
-This NW flow also causes a small cross chop to develop over the normally big smooth El Norte swell.
-Even without computer models you can anticipate this effect.
+This NW flow from the Pacific tends to push the El Norte winds further from shore.
+This NW wind is turbulent so the El Norte winds seem gusty and shifty as the 2 winds interact.
+This NW flow also causes a small cross-chop to develop over the normally big smooth El Norte swell.
+Even without computer models, you can anticipate this effect.

-El Sargento is very exposed to this evict while nearby mountains protect Los Barriles.
+El Sargento is very exposed to this effect while nearby mountains protect Los Barriles.
+La Ventana, being further from the mountains sees this effect as WNW winds blow down the arroyo in random bursts using the N. winds away from shore.
 In the morning look to the north and if you see any clouds streaming from the NW rather than the North be ready for a difficult day.
+This is especially true if you see nearby flags sometimes switch from N. to WNW.